Acknowledgments

 - DeVere Card (his plating currently exists)

-- Willard Amonette
+- Wilbur F. Amonette

 - Richard C. Celler (his plating currently exists)